Aquarium of Western Australia: Exhibits

 The aquarium specializes in marine animals that inhabit the 12000 km long coastline of Western Australia.
 In total AQWA holds over 4000000 l of water and is home to approximately 400 species of marine life.

-AQWA is themed as an underwater journey along W.A.'s coastline and is broken up into distinct zones.
+AQWA is themed as an underwater journey along WA's coastline and is broken up into distinct zones.
 These include:

 the Great Southern, the Shipwreck Coast, the Perth Coast and the Far North.
 Each zone represents the unique marine life and habitats found along WA's expansive and varied coast.

-The unequivocal highlight of AQWA is the main Shipwreck Coast aquarium.
+The main attraction of AQWA is the Shipwreck Coast aquarium.
 It is 40 m long and 20 m wide and holds 3000000 l of flowing seawater.
 It incorporates a 98 m underwater acrylic tunnel, the largest in Australia, with a motorised conveyor belt walkway.
 This temperate exhibit features a limestone (non-coral) reef at its core and is home to 3 - 4 m grey nurse shark, 4 m smooth stingrays, large loggerhead turtle and over 70 other species of rays, octopuses, sharks and fish natively found in Western Australia.

-Beyond the main "coastline journey", visitors will explore a feature exhibit zone and an outdoor zone.
-These areas showcase some of AQWA's specialities - including coral cultivation & conservation; large integrated reef systems, turtle rescue & rehabilitation, dangerous marine life education and creatures frequently encountered in the rock pools, marine park and marina adjacent to AQWA.
+Beyond the main "coastline journey", visitors can also explore a feature exhibit zone and an outdoor zone.
+These areas showcase some of AQWA's specialities including coral cultivation and conservation, large integrated reef systems, turtle rescue and rehabilitation, dangerous marine life education, and creatures frequently encountered in the rock pools, marine park and marina adjacent to AQWA.